vernisaz/snap-url/README.md

 An information size is limited to 32K.
 No images, videos or sound can be in.
 However, an information can include links, or any other access tokens in a text form.
 UTF-8 is used and an information is HTML formatted.
 There is also a protection against JavaScript code execution in an information and direct or indirect accessing other URLs from it without a user consent.

+## Dependencies
+The Rust code has one penendency [simweb](https://github.com/vernisaz/simweb).
+It was tested only with TJWS CGI extension.